cklukas/ckUtilities/docs/tools/ck-find.md

 The dialog also includes check boxes for recursive traversal, hidden files, symbolic links, and filesystem boundaries plus quick include/exclude glob patterns.
-Save and load buttons are already present to demonstrate where preset management will live, although persistence is not yet wired up.

-When you accept the form, `ck-find` stores the specification in memory and confirms that execution and saving will ship in later milestones.
-This iteration is all about getting the ergonomics right.
+Saved specifications are stored under the CK config directory, and the **File → Save/Search Spec…** commands now persist and reload those presets.
+Choose **Load Search Spec…** to rehydrate a preset into the notebook for further editing.

+When you accept the form, `ck-find` builds a `find(1)` invocation that mirrors the captured options.
+The current build still shows a textual summary inside the UI, but the same specification can be executed from the command line with `ck-find --search NAME`, which prints the matched paths (after applying any content filters) to standard output.

 ## STATUS

-Search execution, persistence, and directory browsing are intentionally stubbed.
-Expect the next milestones to add storage for saved specs and a command runner that translates the UI into real `find` invocations.
+The CLI runner executes saved specifications and lists them with `--list-specs`.
+Future milestones will integrate richer previews inside the Turbo Vision UI and extend detector-based filters.

 ## SEE ALSO